tamirscherf/Rat_features_extraction/Predicte/README.md

 Please read first the “Using two nets for minimizing prediction running time” back in the main README.
-This function uses two nets in order to predict the body / head angle.
 While training nets on 50X50 images I found that the nets perform badly on certain images(An example is found in the “Bad_performence” video file).
 The behavior of the rat in those images are grooming behaviors, as can be seen in the next image.